MicrosoftDocs/dynamics-365-unified-operations-public/financials/localizations/emea-advance-holders.md

 To correctly register and post a purchase order through an advance holder, you must use a Terms of payment that was set up with the **From advance holder** option set to **True**.
 ### Create an advance holder creation

 Before you can create an advance holder, you must have already set up workers.
-For more information, see [Enter worker information.](http://ax.help.dynamics.com/en/wiki/enter-worker-information/) Use the **Advance holders** page to set up a worker as an advance holder.
+For more information, see [Enter worker information (Task guide).](http://ax.help.dynamics.com/en/wiki/enter-worker-information/) Use the **Advance holders** page to set up a worker as an advance holder.
 Select the worker to use as an advance holder, click **Edit**, and then set the **Advance holder** option to **True**.
 You must also complete the following fields.
 |                |                                                                                             |
 |----------------|---------------------------------------------------------------------------------------------|
 | **Field**      | **Description**                                                                             |